Dolní Dvůr

 Dolní Dvůr (Niederhof) is a municipality and village in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The name literally means 'lower court' in Czech.

+Geography

+Dolní Dvůr is located about 19 km northwest of Trutnov and 50 km north of Hradec Králové.
+It lies in the Giant Mountains.
+The highest point is located on the slopes of the Liščí hora Mountain at 1284 m above sea level.
+Most of the municipal territory lies within the Krkonoše National Park.
+The Malé Labe River flows through the municipality and creates a valley, in which the villages are situated.

 History

 The first written mention of Dolní Dvůr is from 1539.
 In 1601, the village was separated from Lánov and the municipality was founded.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sport

+Dolní Dvůr is known for a ski resort with eight ski slopes.

 Sights

-The landmark of Dolníá Dvůr is the Church of Saint Joseph.
+The main landmark of Dolní Dvůr is the Church of Saint Joseph.
 It was built in the Neoclassical style in 1802–1806.
 It is equipped by a unique carillon.